AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Spring_2019.md

 A fats, oils, and greases (FOG) removal system was also incorporated into the UASB design to prevent excess FOG from accumulating.
 Figure 18 shows a sketch of the FOG removal system.
 Maximum and minimum water levels are a natural result of pulsated flow.
 The bottom of a funnel will be barely below the minimum water level in the canister to prevent air from above the water from entering the funnel while keeping as little water as possible from exiting the reactor.
 The top of the funnel will be at the same elevation as the maximum water level within the reactor.
 As FOG collect on the surface of the water, the shifting water level will push the FOG into the funnel, and the FOG will overflow into the pipe connected to it.
 The pipe leads down to a valve that can be opened to empty out the FOG collected when needed.
 The half circle hanging below the funnel is the gas bubble deflector, which will block methane gas bubbles from escaping out of the reactor through the FOG removal system.
 However, the UASB Design team recognizes that this design has limits because it leaves very little room for error in terms of water level.
 Therefore, the team is also considering an FOG design that is similar to a surface skimmer in fish tanks.

 The major constraint for the UASB reactor is that the upflow velocity for pulsated flow must be high enough to fluidize the sludge blanket.
-According to our literature review, this corresponds to an upflow velocity of about 16.7 mm/s (Miranda, Borges, & Monteggia 2017).
+According to our literature review, this corresponds to an upflow velocity of about 6-10 m/hr (Zheng et. al, 2014).
 The team used that constraint as a guide to determine design specifications for the UASB reactors.

 The code below relates the geometry of the UASB reactor, the change in the water level during a pulse, and the average pulse upflow velocity.
 Its current state shows the final dimensions that have been decided on for the fabrication of the UASB pilot scale reactors.
 These dimensions are chosen so that the upflow velocity during a pulse from the tipping bucket is fast enough to fluidize of the sludge blanket.
 If the code is run, it will display a table of important dimensions of the UASB reactor.